 Bachelor of Arts – Drama.
 Film and TV: Colma: The Musical and MTV.
 Commercial and industrial clients include Univision, Hewlett-Packard, Guthy-Renker, Safeway, Lippincott-Raven Publishers, and the State of California.
 Gigi has role-play experience at Stanford University, UCSF, UC Davis, and Touro University.
 She is a consultant to the West Contra Cost Unified School District and executive assistant for the Leonard and Beryl Buck Foundation.

 James is an Executive Coach who has extensive professional experience in the United States and abroad.
-He has worked with many of the world’s leading IT firms, law firms, and financial institutions, including Dropbox, Cleary Gottlieb, Goldman Sachs, and Deutsche Bank, among others.
+He has worked with many of the world’s leading IT firms, law firms, and financial institutions,in the Tech, Financial and Banking industries.
 With a particular emphasis on practicable, experiential learning in group and one-on-one settings, he guides clients at all levels of management towards more facile, specific and dynamic communication.
 As a coach, his areas of specialty include presentation strategy and execution, influencing skills across diverse populations and cultured, effective and efficient interviewing and transformational feedback delivery.
-He recently performed high level role-play scenarios for UBS in New York.

 A Hollywood acting coach for over 20 years, JEANNE HARTMAN has trained professional actors, CEOs, film directors, and writers in the United States and Hong Kong.
 She is an expert at solving the “why” and the “how to fix” obstacles that actors, public speakers and corporate leaders face.
 Her years of coaching, performance, and training at The Juilliard School and Centre Lyrique Internationale bring a full playbook of technique and training.